devcontainers-extra/features/src/claude-code/README.md

 | Options Id | Description | Type | Default Value |
 |-----|-----|-----|-----|
 | version | Select the version to install. | string | "latest" |

-## Customizations

-### VS Code Extensions

-- `anthropic.claude-vscode`: Claude for VS Code - The official extension for using Claude in VS Code

 ## License